 Interested in a math major that complements an Economics major?
 You should consider Math 312, 353, 354, 365, 377, 432, and 455.

 Interested in graduate school?
 If you are interested in graduate school in theoretical math, you must take both Math 376 and 377, ideally by the end of your junior year; these are our core proof-based courses.
-Most pure math graduate programs require proficiency in analysis, algebra and topology.
-Therefore, you should take as many of Math 471, 476, 477, and 478 as possible.
-Additional courses should be drawn from the remaining core courses: Math 312, 371, 373 and 379.
+If you want to be a competitive applicant for graduate math programs, then you should take as many as possible from Math 312, 354, 365, 378, 379, 471, 476, 477.
+You should also seek out research opportunities in your junior and senior years.
+Talk to a Macalester professor about working on summer research or doing an honors project.
+Apply for summer math research programs, commonly known as Research Experience for Undergraduate sites (REUs).

 Plan ahead for advanced courses: 300 and 400-level courses are offered on a rotating schedule.
 Many are offered every other year.
 Please read the catalog carefully and ask your advisor about courses of particular interest to you.